Jamie McDonnell (boxer)

 Jamie McDonnell (born 30 March 1986) is a British former professional boxer and two time bantamweight champion, who competed from 2005 to 2019.
-He held the IBF bantamweight title in 2013 and the WBA bantamweight title from 2014 to 2018.
+He held the IBF bantamweight title in 2013 and the WBA (Regular) bantamweight title from 2014 to 2018.
 He held multiple regional bantamweight championships, including the British title twice between 2010 and 2011; the Commonwealth title from 2010 to 2011; and the European title from 2010 to 2012.
 He is the twin brother of fellow boxer Gavin McDonnell.

 Professional career

 McDonnell had his first professional contest in September 2005 when he scored a points win over Neal Reid at the Doncaster Dome.
 He won his next three fights before meeting Welshman Dai Davies again at the Doncaster Dome and scoring a draw over four rounds.
 On 13 October 2006 McDonnell beat Wayne Bloy over four rounds and in December of the same year he defeated future British super-flyweight champion Andy Bell over six rounds.

 McDonnell's first title came in his next fight, meeting former victim Bloy on 23 February 2007 and scoring a third-round stoppage to lift the English bantamweight title.
 The newly crowned English champion now had a record of 8–0–1 and had never fought outside of Doncaster professionally.